 Withdrawal Symptoms With Different Substance Types

-Cocaine and stimulant withdrawal usually leads to an emotional turmoil.
-The addicted person would go from a feeling of extreme euphoria to severe depression, intense substance cravings and suicidal thoughts.
+Cocaine and stimulant withdrawal usually leads to emotional turmoil.
+The addicted person would go from a feeling of extreme euphoria to severe depression, intense substance cravings, and suicidal thoughts.

-Sudden discontinued use of alcohol when a dependence is already present, can cause hallucinations, delirium, confusion, and be life-threatening to the mother and baby.
-In the case of a more moderate dependence, symptoms include headaches, dizziness, anxiety, nausea and insomnia, among others.
+Sudden discontinued use of alcohol when dependence is already present, can cause hallucinations, delirium, and confusion, and be life-threatening to the mother and baby.
+In the case of a more moderate dependence, symptoms include headaches, dizziness, anxiety, nausea, and insomnia, among others.

 Benzodiazepines have a sedative effect, which depresses the functions of the central nervous system.

 Dependence can be formed even with short-term legitimate medical use, and their sudden removal causes withdrawal-induced anxiety, insomnia, depression, and seizures.